Unfit to Practice: Plus Making Billions

 Immigration Detention Centres

-Since 2013, the NHS has been responsible for healthcare provision in England’s immigration detention centres.
+Since 2013, NHS England has been responsible for healthcare provision in the country’s immigration detention centres.
 Although people locked up in these centres are entitled to the same standards of care, and services, that are received in the community, the reality of their experiences tells a different story.

 Following this, Medical Justice conducted a further review of the findings and published a damning report in December 2023.
 This established that clinical safeguards were not functioning properly, mental health assessment and support was inadequate, potentially contributing to high levels of self-harm and suicide risk amongst a population of people who have overwhelmingly experienced torture or human trafficking.
 It also found that vulnerable people had been put into isolation using unprofessional and unnecessary force which sometimes led to harm.
 Medical Justice concluded that the changes made by PPG since the government inquiry had not addressed crucial and systemic safeguarding issues.